kensh1ro/flutter-ssl-bypass/README.md

 `iptables -i wlan0 -t nat -A PREROUTING -p tcp -j REDIRECT --dport 443 --to-ports 8080`

-NOTE: you can also add a redirect for port 80 to 8080 by chaning `--dport 443 to --dport 80`
+NOTE: you can also add a redirect for port 80 to 8080 by chaning `--dport 443 to --dport 80`, and do not forget to enable IP forwarding

 ## 3) **Third step is to let Burp Suite capture the forwarded traffic**